GAS: Generative Avatar Synthesis from a Single Image: Method

+The target image $I_{tar}$ , corresponding to the desired view and pose, is generated using volume rendering as described in~\cite{mildenhall2021nerf}.
 We emphasize that this human NeRF model is designed to generalize, enabling the synthesis of human appearances across a range of novel views and poses.
-However, due to its mean-seeking tendency, producing sharp renderings—particularly in occluded or unseen regions—remains challenging.
+However, due to its mean-seeking property, producing sharp renderings, particularly in occluded or unseen regions, remains challenging.
 This limitation motivates our introduction of generative priors to learn a distribution over the human views and poses, as discussed in the next section.